Title IX and Policy Against Sexual Misconduct

 Reporting an Incident of Sexual Misconduct, and Resources for Victims/Survivors

-Rasmussen College policy strongly condemns and expressly prohibits sexual assault, domestic violence, dating violence, sexual harassment and stalking.
-The full Title IX and Policy Against Sexual Misconduct can be found in the College Catalog/Addendum.
+Rasmussen University policy strongly condemns and expressly prohibits sexual assault, domestic violence, dating violence, sexual harassment and stalking.
+The full Title IX and Policy Against Sexual Misconduct can be found in the University Catalog/Addendum.

 Take me to: